Mission Valley (shopping mall): History

 In 2019, Westfield started the redevelopment of the former Michaels Arts & Crafts store, where the building was subdivided into main restaurants like Havana Grill, CAVA, Pesto Italian Craft Kitchen, and Mendocino Farms.
 This portion was completed in late 2020 during the COVID-19 pandemic and has some geometric inspiration after the former May Company building.

 In July 2023, Westfield sold both Mission Valley shopping centers to new owners for $290 million.
 Real Capital Solutions and Lowe bought the original Mission Valley mall, while Sunbelt Investment Holdings Inc. bought Mission Valley West.
 The new manager for Mission Valley is Dallas-based Centennial.
 As a result of the sale, Westfield branding was dropped from both centers.

+In 2026, it was announced that the former Macy's will be remodeled as Dick's House of Sport, which will open in 2027.